Aditisoni99/Breast-cancer-Prediction-/README.md

 True Negatives: 43

 # Cross-Validation:

-10-fold cross-validation was used for robust performance evaluation:
+k-fold cross-validation was used for robust performance evaluation:

-Decision Tree:
+**Decision Tree:**

-* Average Accuracy: 93.33%
+Average Accuracy: 93.33%

+Average Precision: 91.26%

-* Average Recall: 90.43%
+Average Recall: 90.43%

-Naïve Bayes:
+Average F1 Score: 90.54%

+**Note:** This approach reduces the risk of overfitting and ensures that the model is tested on all data points.

+**Naïve Bayes:**

-* Average Accuracy: 94.02%
+Average Accuracy: 94.02%

+Average Precision: 94.46%

-* Average Recall: 89.32%
+Average Recall: 89.32%

+Average F1 Score: 91.58%

 # 6. Insights and Observations

 **1.Feature Importance:**
 Features like radius_mean and area_mean were critical in distinguishing between benign and malignant cases.

-**2. Class Imbalance:**
+# Class Imbalance:

-The dataset had more benign cases than malignant ones, which could bias the models.
+More benign cases than malignant ones, which could bias model predictions.

-So As the dataset is imbalance, so data augmentation technique (SMOTE) would be better in this scenario

-**Benefits of SMOTE:**
-1. Unlike random oversampling (which duplicates data), SMOTE reduces the risk of overfitting by generating new, unique samples.
+SMOTE (Synthetic Minority Oversampling Technique) was suggested to handle this issue:

+1) Creates unique synthetic samples for the minority class.

-2. Balances the dataset, allowing the model to learn equally well from both classes.
+2) Balances the dataset to allow models to learn equally from both classes.

    **Decision Tree vs. Naïve Bayes:**

 Naïve Bayes had higher accuracy and fewer misclassifications overall.

 Decision Tree provided better interpretability and recall for malignant cases.

 # 7. Limitations